1Px-Vision/UAV-Control-Physics-Informed-Machine-Learning/Project_Building_a_Controller/README.md

 ### Scenario 1: Intro

+In this scenario, we modify the drone's mass in the /cpp/config/QuadControlParams.txt file until it achieves brief hovering

 ### Scenario 2: Body rate and roll/pitch control

 ### Scenario 3: Position/velocity and yaw angle control